eclipse-che/che-docs/src/main/pages/workspace-admin/workspace-data-model.md

 The `pullrequest` mixin requires additional configuration from the `attributes` object of the project.

-Project also can include `source.parameters`, which is a map that can contain additional parameters e.g. related to project importer
+The `project`object can also include `source.parameters`, which is a map that can contain additional parameters e.g. related to project importer

 | Parameter name  | Description
 | --- | ---